Community health: Tertiary Healthcare

 In Tertiary healthcare, community health can only be affected with professional medical care involving the entire population.
 Patients need to be referred to specialists and undergo advanced medical treatment.
 In some countries, there are more sub-specialties of medical professions than there are primary care specialists.
 Health inequalities are directly related to social advantage and social resources.

 Challenges and difficulties in community health

 The complexity of community health and its various problems can make it difficult for researchers to assess and identify solutions.
 Community-Based Participatory Research (CBPR) is a unique alternative that combines community participation, inquiry, and action.
 Community-Based Participatory Research (CBPR) helps researchers address community issues with a broader lens and also works with the people in the community to find culturally sensitive, valid, and reliable methods and approaches.

+Community health also requires clear communication to properly address health issues, disparities, and complications.
+Health communication is the concept that applies communication evidence, strategy, theory, and creativity to promote behaviors, policies, and practices that advance the health and well-being of people and populations.
+Communicating health care can be limited by a few factors, which are important to recognize to best apply community health practices.
+To better understand and provide community health from a provider and consumer perspective, limitations in concepts such as scientific complexity or uncertainty.
+When using an example such as environmental health, scientific complexity can be summarized with environmental health risks that often involve complex scientific concepts that can be difficult to understand for someone without the technical knowledge gained from specialized training or education.
+The use of plain language and visual aids helps to simplify complex information and increase accessibility.
+Uncertainty in community health exists when the scientific understanding of environmental health risks may be incomplete or uncertain.
+Knowing details about how communities work, specific to the individual, can also play a role in a better understanding as well as offering complete transparency about the limitations of knowledge and ongoing research efforts.
+Preventative actions must be taken to prevent misinformation in the face of uncertainty as it can cause grave circumstances as seen during the COVID-19 pandemic.
+Scientific complexity and uncertainty are concepts that can make it difficult to understand the environment and limits coherent communication about population health.
+Examples of successful community health initiatives can include projects addressing the issues that complicate the subject.
+For example, promotions for understanding, as well as initiatives working towards already acknowledged health issues in each community.